NC State Extension Publications

 Skip to What is government doing?

 Neither the U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS) nor the Food and Drug Administration (FDA) will accept any detectable L. monocytogenes in cooked or pasteurized, ready-to-eat food (zero tolerance).
 Both agencies have testing programs for this organism.
-The goal of these programs is to help government and industry identify the causes of contamination and to make permanent changes in processing plants that will reduce contamination, prevent problems and ensure a safe food supply.
-Both agencies can hold or detain products at the food processing plant, request a voluntary recall of the product, or seize products through court order, if necessary.
+These programs aim to help the government and industry identify the causes of contamination and make permanent changes in processing plants that will reduce contamination, prevent problems, and ensure a safe food supply.
+Both agencies can hold or detain products at the food processing plant, request a voluntary recall of the product, or seize products through a court order, if necessary.

 Prevention